tiiuae/ghaf/docs/src/index.md

 ## Reference Implementation

 Ghaf is developing a reference implementation for NVIDIA Jetson devices.
-Devices of x86 architecture are also supported.
+Ghaf also supports NXP's i.MX8QuadMax-MEK development board along with generic-x86 devices.
 See [build instructions](build_config/reference_implementations.md) for more info.
-Legacy reference implementation for NXP i.MX8 [is available here](https://github.com/tiiuae/spectrum-config-imx8).